Skip to content

 • Fail - This typically indicates that the vehicle has suffered significant damage, usually due to an accident, and the cost of repairs exceeded a certain threshold or is considered uneconomical.

-• Loss Date -Refers to the date when an insurance company or regulatory authority recorded the loss or damage event that resulted in the vehicle being written off.
+• Loss Date - Refers to the date when an insurance company (or regulatory authority) recorded the loss or damage event that resulted in the vehicle being written off.
 The Loss Date is an important piece of information as it helps determine the timeline of the incident and provides insight into the vehicle's history and potential damage.
-It can help potential buyers or interested parties understand when the vehicle suffers the loss and whether subsequent repairs or restoration work has been conducted.
+It can help potential buyers or interested parties understand when the vehicle suffered the loss and whether subsequent repairs or restoration work have been conducted.

 • Cat - As discussed, refers to the classification assigned to a vehicle that has been written off or declared a total loss by an insurance company or regulatory authority.